Nursing 1141- Pharmacology » Fall 2022 » Mastery EAQ Ch. 38

 Which statement will the nurse make to a patient prescribed azithromycin who expresses concern regarding potential gastrointestinal upset similar to that previously experienced when taking erythromycin?

-A. "I will call the doctor and ask for a different antibiotic."
+A. "I will ask the doctor for a prescription for an antiemetic for possible nausea."

-B. "This drug is like erythromycin but has less severe gastrointestinal side effects."
+C. "This drug is like erythromycin but has less severe gastrointestinal side effects."

 Question #51